mohammad09010/CMPN202-Operating-Systems-Journal/week3.md

 ````

 Evidence of Installation
-Figure 1: Verification that stress-ng, iperf3, and gcc are successfully installed on the target server via SSH.
+Verification that `stress-ng`, `iperf3`, and `gcc` are successfully installed on the target server via SSH.

 ## 4. Expected Resource Profiles
 Based on the selected applications, I anticipate the following resource usage behaviors during the testing phase: